9mm Handguns & Pistols

 9mm Pistol Terminology and Nomenclature

 Originally designed as a handgun caliber, the 9mm has reinvented itself multiple times throughout its brief 115-or-so years.
-In that period, it's been found in the barrel of full-sized handguns, pocket pistols, revolvers, carbines, and even submachine guns.
+During that period, experts discovered it in the barrels of full-sized handguns, pocket pistols, revolvers, carbines, and even submachine guns.

 This variety of uses for a single caliber leaves many shooters who buy 9mm ammo confused about Luger vs. NATO, 9mm Luger vs. 9mm Parabellum, or 9x19mm vs. 9mm.
 The simple answer is that it's all the same, except for the slightly heavier NATO ammo.